jacksenteh/KPMG_Virtual_Internship/docs/index.md

 Furthermore, a few of the *customer_id* in df_trans_mod does not match with df_train *customer_id*.
 As you can see above, I solve these problems by simply grouping the customer and drop the mismatch customer.

-Hopefully you understand why I do group then sum according to each customer.
+Hopefully you understand why I do group then sum on each customer.
 If you don't understand, I encourage you to take some time and read through some marketing strategies, such as [STP](https://devrix.com/tutorial/stp-model-of-marketing-segmentation-targeting-positioning/).
 These strategies will provide guidance on how to approach this problem.
 In brief, the CustomerDemographics and CustomerAddress provide us information on **who** is our customer, while the grouping and summing of transaction could tell us **why** the customer buy.